vinceMaver/MarsRovers/Readme.txt

 Assumptions and Considerations in the project

-  1. No collision detection logic was put in.
+  1. No collision detection logic was put in place.
-  2. TODO comments represent the developers intention for "ideal" solution
+  2. TODO comments represent the developer's intentions for an "ideal" solution
-  3. Proper DI practices were not implemented...
+  3. Proper DI practices were not implemented
-  4. The structure of the project is only to show intend.
-Ideally the application could be split into multiple projects
+  4. The structure of the project is only to show concepts.
+Ideally the application should be split into multiple projects